rickybryce/ethernet-gateway/README.md

 # Telnet server port
 telnet_port = 2323

-# Show the GUI configuration editor on startup
+# Show the GUI configuration/console window on startup.
+# Set to false when running as a headless service.
 enable_console = true

 # Security: set to true to require username/password login